Derpduck/L4D2-Comp-Stripper-Rework/README.md

 #### [Releases](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/releases) - Stable releases, use these for your config / server
 #### [Patch Notes](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/blob/master/CHANGELOG.md) - Patch notes for each release version
 #### [Projects](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/projects) - See what's being worked on
-#### [Issues](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/issues) - Bug reports, feature requests & suggestions
+#### [Issues](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/issues) - Bug reports & feature requests
 #### [Discussions](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/discussions) - General community discussion and feedback outside the scope of issues
 #### [Templates](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/tree/master/_Templates)

 ## About The Project
-This project aims to rework the Stripper:Source map changes for competitive L4D2, ensuring full compatibility with the map changes added to the game by the Last Stand update and improving balance in the current competitive configs.
+This project aims to rework the Stripper:Source map changes for competitive L4D2 and ensure the following:

-The goal is to rework or rebalance all maps, re-implement improved versions of historical changes, unify map modifications across servers and configs, and provide a basic template that already includes all necessary fixes and improvements, which can easily be added to or modified by any server owners and config developers.

-Some maps have significant changes to address balance issues observed in the competitive community, however it should be easy to locate these and exclude them for a more vanilla experience if desired.
+* Full compatibility with changes made by community updates
+* Improved balance
+* Improved quality of changes
+* Fixing long-standing issues
+* Providing a template for configs to use / modify

 While many of the changes are similar to previous Stripper:Source modifications found in competitive configs, since they are designed to address the same issues and meet the expectations of the competitive community, everything is re-made from the ground up to ensure the best possible implementation of these changes.